Woodworker's Club of Houston

 Members discuss their various woodworking problems and other members offer solutions.
 Members socialize and talk woodworking before and after the meeting and during the break.
 A great chance to ask questions.

-The meeting is topped off with a guest presentation.
+Once the business portion of the meeting is concluded the meeting continues with a guest presentation.
 Guests range from people representing various manufacturers, experts in certain woodworking fields, to club members with expertise in various areas.

 Do you sponsor raffles or sell things?